-- Not Reportable- minor routine spills readily dealt with during normal operations (i.e. minor diesel spills during refuelling, hydraulic oil hose leaks etc.) and involve low hazard material (such as sediment, small diesel spills, low toxicity salts, grey water, drilling fluid/muds).
-Spill size typically below spills <200 L restricted to the lease pad or within existing bunding.
-Clean up time is generally hours, with no residual contamination. - Level 1: Spills that can be contained within the well or SPCF site and can be cleaned up without involvement of external organisations.
-Most Tier 1 spills are likely to be less than 2,500 L and would include larger diesel spills during fuel transfer, oil spillage during routine maintenance or small wastewater spills during well testing.
-Clean up time is generally less than 1-day.
-These spills are not trivial or considered routine and will most likely be classified as recordable incidents as per Section 12.

-- Level 2: Spills that have not been completely contained within the site boundary and/or may require additional resources to clean up.
-Clean up time is generally less than a week.
-Level 2 spills are typically reportable incidents as defined in section 12 and may also require notification under the Waste Management and Pollution Control Act 1998. - Level 3: Severe spills that cannot be contained by the operator and requires substantial additional resources to manage the spill.
+- Internal Record: Minor routine spills readily dealt with during normal operations (i.e. minor diesel spills during refuelling, hydraulic oil hose leaks etc.).
+Spills below 200 L and restricted to the facility or activity area.
+Spills contained within existing bunds below 2,500 L and low hazardous materials (i.e. sediment, grey water, and low toxicity substances) fall within this category.
+Clean up time is generally hours, with no residual contamination. - Level 1: Spills contained within the facility or activity area and can be cleaned up without involvement of external organisations.
+Tier 1 spills include spills with clean up time greater than 3 hours but less than 1-day and leave no residual contamination.
+These spills are not trivial or routine and are therefore classified as recordable incidents as per section 12.2. - Level 2: Spills that have not been completely contained within the site boundary and/or may require additional resources to clean up.
+These include larger spills with cleanup time greater than 1 day but less than 7 days.
+Level 2 spills are recordable and may be reportable depending on the actual or potential for downstream environmental impact, as defined in section 12.2.
+These spills may require notification under the Waste Management and Pollution Control Act 1998. - Level 3: Severe spills that cannot be contained by the operator and requires substantial additional resources to manage the spill.
 Clean up time is generally greater than a week.
 Level 3 spills are reportable incidents.